Brabham: Motor Racing Developments

 Brabham cars were also widely used by other teams, and not just in Formula One.
 Jack Brabham and Ron Tauranac called the company they set up in 1961 to design and build formula racing cars to customer teams Motor Racing Developments (MRD), and this company had a large portfolio of other activities.
-Initially, Brabham and Tauranac each held 50 percent of the shares.
+Initially, Brabham and Tauranac each held 50 per cent of the shares.
 Tauranac was responsible for design and running the business, while Brabham was the test driver and arranged corporate deals like the Repco engine supply and the use of the MIRA wind tunnel.
 He also contributed ideas to the design process and often machined parts and helped build the cars.

 From 1963 to 1965, MRD was not directly involved in Formula One, and often ran works cars in other formulae.
 A separate company, Jack Brabham's Brabham Racing Organisation, ran the Formula One works entry.
 Like other customers, BRO bought its cars from MRD, initially at £3,000 per car, although it did not pay for development parts.
 Tauranac was unhappy with his distance from the Formula One operation and before the 1966 season suggested that he was no longer interested in producing cars for Formula One under this arrangement.
 Brabham investigated other chassis suppliers for BRO, however the two reached an agreement and from 1966 MRD was much more closely involved in this category.
 After Jack Brabham sold his shares in MRD to Ron Tauranac at the end of 1969, the works Formula One team was MRD.